 Visual Appeal – 3.5/5

 The color itself and the color intensity is a bit more subdued with these.
 This is due in part to the harder wax being used as well as the smaller writing surface.
 Application results in a semi-transparent sheen, even with a lot of pressure involved.
 However, where these pencils shine is in the details.
 They still produce great color relative to their applied area.
+This makes them great for the highly detailed areas that most colored pencils struggle with.
 Blending is also quite difficult with these so your colors are somewhat limited to what you have in your case.

 Usability and Durability – 3/5

 The harder wax material can result in scratching your paper if pushed too hard.
+Because of this, we recommend going with a thicker paper if you decide to try these colored pencils out.
 In addition, this can make sharpening them with conventional hand-held sharpeners quite difficult.
 The hexagonal core, however, assists in maintaining control which is important when focusing on acute details.

 Packaging and Presentation– 3/5